jere-mie/easy-masm/README.md

 ### FAQ/Common Errors
 * "When I try to run, I get the following error: **'The term 'run' is not recognized as the name of a cmdlet...'"**
-    * You are probably using Powershell, so try running `./run source`
+    * You are probably using PowerShell, so try running `./run source`
     * It is also possible you are in either the `src` folder or `lib` folder.
 Run `cd ..` to go back to the right folder
 * "When I try to run, I get the following error: **'. is not recognized as an internal or external command...'"**
     * You are probably using CMD, so try running `run source`
     * It is also possible you are in either the `src` folder or `lib` folder.
 Run `cd ..` to go back to the right folder
 * "When I try to run, I get the following error: **'-bash: run: command not found' or '-bash: ./run: No such file or directory'"**
-    * You are probably using Linux or MacOS (Bash), so try running `./run.sh source`
+    * You are probably using Linux (Bash), so try running `./run.sh source`
     * It is also possible you are in either the `src` folder or `lib` folder.
 Run `cd ..` to go back to the right folder
 * "When I try to run, I get the following error: **'./run.sh: line 4: wine: command not found'"**
-    * You are probably using Linux or MacOS and don't have Wine Installed.
+    * You are probably using Linux and don't have Wine Installed.
 Wine is required to run easy-masm on non-Windows machines.
 Be sure to install it by going [here](https://www.winehq.org/)
 * I can't clone the repository, **"'git' is not recognized as an internal or external command"**
     * You may not have git installed.
 Either install it [here](https://git-scm.com/downloads) or download the repository as a zip
 * I'm seeing something like **"source.exe not found"** when trying to run